University of Missouri - Columbia Archives

 3. SCOPE:

-This policy applies to all University of Missouri - Columbia Archives staff members and student workers.
+This policy applies to all University of Missouri - Columbia Archives staff members.

 4. RESPONSIBILITIES: